ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

-# WPF Apps on Linux With .NET Core and Wine
+# A Guide To Running WPF Apps on Linux With .NET Core and Wine

 ## Overview